 Overall, COVID-19 led to a significant slowdown in the pace of site initiations and patient enrollment into our clinical trials.
-The degree of disruption was, and continues to be, variable by geography and individual clinical site, with some sites screening and enrolling only subjects with an urgent need for treatment, and some attempting to operate as usual.
-The COVID-19 pandemic resulted in a significant slowdown in the pace of site initiations and patient enrollment across the MT-0169 program, which had a temporary pause in the activation of new study sites and new patient enrollment (along with most of Takeda's other early-stage studies) due to COVID-19 and was reinitiated in the fourth quarter of 2020.
-To date, screening and enrollment for the MT-5111 Phase I study, which remained open throughout the pandemic, has been less adversely affected than the MT-0169 studies were during 2020.
-Our Phase I study of MT-6402 was recently initiated in July 2021.
+The degree of disruption was, and continues to be, variable by geography and individual clinical site.
 To date, we have been able to continue to work at our cGMP manufacturing facility and laboratories without significant interruption from COVID-19.
 As a result, manufacturing of product supply for clinical trials and research activities to support advancement of our preclinical pipeline (including partnered programs) have not been adversely affected by COVID-19 to date.